Shahid Bashir: Arrest

 May 4, 2009, Colonel Bashir and his close friends Sq.
 Ldr.
-Nadeem Ahmad Shah and Awais Ali Khan left their houses to have a dinner to a nearby restaurant but they could not reach their destination and mysteriously disappeared.
+Nadeem Ahmad Shah and Awais Ali Khan left their houses to have a dinner to a nearby restaurant but they disappeared.
 It was later discovered that the three men were arrested by the Pakistani military police, and are investigated by the Military Intelligence.

-On Wednesday, May 13, 2009, Federal Minister for Law, Justice, and Parliamentary Affairs Dr. Babar Awan informed Parliament that the army has detained a serving colonel along with a Rawalpindi based lawyer on the basis of espionage charges.
+On Wednesday, 13 May 2009, Federal Minister for Law, Justice, and Parliamentary Affairs Dr. Babar Awan informed Parliament that the army has detained a serving colonel along with a Rawalpindi based lawyer on the basis of espionage charges.
 However, during the press conference, the minister did not speak about the charges in details.

 Investigation

 In December 2009, the Pakistan Armed Forces military information office, Inter Services Public Relations (ISPR) held a press conference to provide the details.
 The ISPR's Director-General and Chief military spokesman Major-General Athar Abbas said he was aware that some persons were being investigated for spying but he did not have any knowledge about the court-martial.
 According to the M.I. military investigators, Colonel Bashir had contacts to the terrorist group and the Army investigators have probed his alleged links to the Hizb ut-Tahrir group.